Andrés López Forero: Theater plays

 López has also been performing in various venues as part of the cast.
 In 1998 he performed in the Colombian version of The Complete Works of William Shakespeare or “Las Obras de William Shakespeare” directed by Juan Angel and co-starred by David Guerrero and Fernando Solórzano.
 Andrés played Juliet Capulet, Desdemona, Lady Macbeth, Ophelia and other Shakespearian women on this work.

 In 2003 the show changed its name to “The Royal Shakespeare Criollo” and later changed it again to “Shakespeare para locos”.
 The original version by the Reduced Shakespeare Company was first performed at the Edinburgh Fringe Festival in 1987 and is London's longest-running comedy.

 Recent career

 López's most recognized show The Ball of Letters-La Pelota de Letras consists of a subtle sociological analysis of life in Colombian families between the 1960s and the 2000s (decade).
 More than 2,500,000 people attended his shows since his first appearance at the Hard Rock Cafe Bogota in the beginning of 2004.
-In 2005 and 2006, when he opened a concert with 44,000 guests, he was given a standing ovation after the show.

 As today he has been performing more than 1500 sold-out shows in Colombia and other countries, 5 tours around Colombia and more than 500 private shows for companies.
 Andres has performed in many cities in Colombia and internationally.